18 Jul 2026, Sat

 A close up of a car's tail light

-A rideshare trip on one of Southern California’s busiest freeways turned into something an Orange County passenger felt he had no choice but to film.
-Earlier this year, the rider pulled out his phone and recorded his Uber driver apparently asleep behind the wheel of a Tesla — while the car was rolling along the 405 Freeway.
+A rideshare trip on one of Southern California’s busiest freeways turned into something an Orange County passenger felt he had no real choice but to document.
+Earlier this year, the rider pulled out his phone and recorded his Uber driver apparently asleep behind the wheel of a Tesla, while the car was actively moving along the 405 Freeway.

-Consider the spot that puts a passenger in.
-You’re in the back seat of a moving vehicle with no steering wheel, no brake pedal, and no real way to take control.
-Your only option is to sit there and hope the person up front snaps awake.
-This rider reached for his phone instead, and it’s hard to fault him for it.
+Consider the position that puts a passenger in.
+You’re sitting in the back seat of a moving vehicle with no steering wheel, no brake pedal, and no realistic way to take control yourself.
+Your only real option is to sit there and hope the person up front snaps back awake before something goes wrong.
+This rider reached for his phone instead, and it’s genuinely hard to fault him for that choice given the alternative.

-This is where the broader concern lives.
-A passenger paid for a ride and ended up documenting a safety failure from the back seat.
-That’s a lot to ask of someone who simply wanted to get from one place to another — and it’s a reminder of how much trust riders place in the person behind the wheel every single trip.
+This is where the broader concern really lives.
+A passenger paid for a simple ride and ended up documenting a genuine safety failure from the back seat instead.
+That’s a considerable amount to ask of someone who simply wanted to get from one place to another safely, and it’s a pointed reminder of just how much trust riders place in the person behind the wheel on every single trip they take.

 By John Lloyd